Rychard/CodingStandards/README.md

 # Coding Standards

-This repository contains documents that define conventions and style guidelines to improve the quality of our code.
+This repository contains documents that define conventions and style guidelines to improve the quality of code.

 - [C#](/csharp/index.md)